 However, the devastating events of World War II would forever define Paul Fussell’s path.
 Fussell faced the harsh reality of war directly after joining the service, an encounter that would have a lasting impact on him.

 He tempered his viewpoint by witnessing the atrocities.
-So, it fosters friendships with his fellow troops, and enduring personal loss.
+So, it fosters friendships with his fellow troops and enduring personal loss.
 These combat experiences would later influence his worldview and create the groundwork for his analytical method of analyzing the complexity of human behavior and society.

 Observations and Legacy of Culture